Dennehy95/NextJS-CountriesApp/README.md

  - Big flag image styled component populate with flag ✅
  - Data box styled component, populate with data (all prev + languages) ✅
  - mini flag link components, display all bordering countries ✅
  - Unit tests (jest?)
-ALl components
+ALl components ⚠️ (Some done, but issues on the page tests, hitting close to 5 hours so parking)

 Second Phase
- - Cypress setup and put in a basic end to end test
+ - Cypress setup and put in a basic end to end test ⚠️(Didn't manage to get to)
- - Put in a hot filter for the main page for the all countries view
+ - Put in a hot filter for the main page for the all countries view ✅
- - Set up i18n translations fiels
+ - Set up i18n translations fiels ⚠️(Didn't manage to get to)

+Future notes for self
+ - Sort out how best to split client and server rendering when you have more time to study NextJS
+ - Sort out the Unit tests properly
+ - Clean up some styles and make the styling uniform.
+Kinda went of the rails in the rush of this, can do better